shlokgalav/Cricket-ball-physics/notes/4A_Magnus_effect.md

 - \(z\): sideways displacement

 ## Assumptions
-- The ball is treated as a point mass.
+- The translational motion of the ball is tracked through its center of mass.
 - Gravity is constant.
 - The ball has a prescribed angular velocity vector.
 - Air resistance is included.